1234-noob/Tic-Tac_Toe/README.md

 # Tic-Tac_Toe
-Tic-Tac-Toe Using Css Html JS
+Tic-Tac-Toe Using Css Html JS is made for understanding the concepts and of JS